 - a.
 These regulations are established and are applicable to all students, faculty, staff and visitors on the Walters State Community College campus.
 Students abide by these regulations as a condition of attendance at the college.
 Staff and faculty must obey them as a condition of employment. - b.
-The purpose of these regulations is to facilitate the safe and orderly conduct of college business and to provide parking facilities in support of this function within the limits of available space. - c.
+The purpose of these regulations is to facilitate the safe and orderly conduct of college business and to provide parking facilities in support of this function within the limits of available space.

+- c.
 The Campus Police Department is required to implement and enforce these regulations. - d.
 The college shall have no responsibility for loss or damage to any vehicle or its contents operated or parked on the college campus.
 All personnel parking vehicles on the campus are reminded that they should remove the keys from the switch, lock the doors, and not have valuables exposed in the car. - e.
-Pedestrian traffic has right-of-way on campus. - f.
-The use of bicycles, which require no registration, is encouraged on campus.
+Pedestrian traffic has right-of-way on campus. - The use of bicycles, which require no registration, is encouraged on campus. - g.
+Abandoned vehicles, per TBR policy, will be removed from campus after 30 days of abandonment.